-- The Biden-Harris Administration got off to a productive start, adding 19 new environmental protections and overturning 29 environmental rollbacks initiated by the previous administration.
+- The Biden-Harris Administration got off to a productive start in its first 100 days, adding 19 new environmental protections and overturning 29 environmental rollbacks initiated by the previous administration.
 These early wins primarily focused on easy-to-achieve targets.
 The next round of measures, such as tightening efficiency standards, will prove more challenging, but still feasible.
 A third tier of hard-to-achieve measures such as curbing methane emissions beyond 2016 standards might not be realised in this term.

 - The new NDC (50-52% below 2005 by 2030) is the flagship initiative of Biden’s climate policy, includes significant measures, such as initiating the process to join the Kigali Agreement on HFCs.
 Reaching the NDC will require tremendous willpower and political capital from the White House that may only be available in 2021.
 With mid-term elections in 2022 and the beginning of the next presidential race in 2023, focus will inevitably shift towards domestic politics and short-term political gains.

 - Given the current composition of Congress, executive action and – to a limited degree – legislation within budget reconciliation are the primary vehicles for climate policy in the United States.
 However, to establish trust with and long-term commitment from both businesses and international partners, the US will have to take conventional legislative action in the form of dedicated bills.